Guide on Getting Around Taiwan

 Keep these tips in mind when on Taiwan’s public transportation:

-• Download a bus- or MRT-related app: know when your public transportation arrives, the costs, & time it takes to reach your destination
+• Download a bus- or MRT-related app: Know when your public transportation arrives, the costs, & time it takes to reach your destination

-• Stand on the right side of escalators: walk along the left side
+• Stand on the right side of escalators: Walk along the left side.

-• Don’t eat food on public transportation: it is fine to eat on some trains
+• It is fine to eat on some trains

-Explore this list of commonly asked questions to clear any questions that you may have about getting around Taiwan.
+explore this list of commonly asked questions to clear any questions that you may have about getting around Taiwan.

-Do You Tip Uber Drivers in Taiwan?
+Do You Tip Uber in Taiwan?

 In Taiwan, you don’t have to tip your Uber or taxi drivers.
 However, if you feel generous, tip the driver—it likely won’t offend them.